-Dr Anna Ploszajski is an award-winning materials scientist, engineer and communicator, and in 2017 was named Young Engineer of the Year by the Royal Academy of Engineering.
+Dr Anna Ploszajski is an award-winning materials scientist, engineer and communicator.
+In 2017 she was named Young Engineer of the Year by the Royal Academy of Engineering, and in 2018 won the Silver Medal from the Institute of Materials, Minerals and Mining.
 She is a proud member of the Science Showoff Talent Factory and regularly performs stand-up comedy about materials and engineering as part of Science Showoff at venues from the local pub to the Edinburgh Fringe.
 In 2017 she was a FameLab national finalist.

 Her public science demos are notorious for their scale and flare, and she has demonstrated experiments such as her hand-built Rubens’ Tube to adult and family audiences at venues like The Royal Institution and the Bloomsbury Theatre.

 Anna has discussed materials engineering on numerous national radio and TV programs, including BBC Radio 3, and produces her own podcast about materials called ‘rial talk.
 As an author, she is a contributor to Materials World magazine and the Times Higher Education supplement, and has written a chapter on smart materials for Professor Jim Al-Khalili’s new popular science book, ‘What’s Next?’.

 In her spare time, Anna plays the trumpet and is training to swim the English Channel in July 2018.
 Oh, and it’s pronounced “Por-shy-sky”.